clebert/cybernaut/README.md

 ### Starting Cybernaut

-Cybernaut must be started directly from the command line:
+Cybernaut must be started from the command line:

 ```sh
 $(npm bin)/cybernaut